 Interesting 2011 research, reported in JAMA reveals that training yourself to walk faster, and dealing with the problems (like hip arthritis ) that slow you down, will add decades to your life.
 Quality years, what's more.

 Spondylolysthesis is yet another of the causes of sciatica.
 There are two types of Spondylo-lys-thesis.
 One vertebra slides forwards on its nearest neighbour.
 The first kind is caused by a fracture, usually in childhood, and is often stable.
 The other caused by severe wear-and-tear of the facet joints is more troublesome often causing lower back and leg pain and contributing to this spinal stenosis explanation.

 Tumours can mimic the symptoms of spinal stenosis.

 Very occasionally spinal stenosis may cause bladder and bowel dysfunction.
 Such symptoms may also be caused by a tumour lying within the spinal canal; fortunately it's very rare.

 Leg length inequality and spinal stenosis explanation belong together.
 A short leg causes increased wear in the hyaline cartilage in the joints.

 Or in normal jargon, could you have a short leg?
 Leg length inequality research confirms that a short leg causes not only hip and knee arthritis, but also lower lumbar back pain.
-It probably untimately is also one of the causes of lumbar stenosis, and lateral disc herniation, though is unresearhed.
+It probably ultimately is also one of the causes of lumbar stenosis, and lateral disc herniation, though is unresearched.
 Leg length inequality and low back pain are now confirmed to be strongly associated.

 Not responding to Chiropractic?
 Has your Chiropractor considered a short leg?